-This course emphasizes on application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, simple harmonic motion, light and wave.
-Definition of Newton's Laws, Hooke's Law, Light and Heat laws, solid and liquid pressure, Ampere's and Faraday's Laws, and other concepts commonly encountered in physics and engineering.
+This course emphasizes the application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, simple harmonic motion and wave motion.
+Definition of Newton's Laws, Hooke's Law and other concepts commonly encountered in physics and engineering.
 The forces include friction, normal reaction, weight, tension, and components of forces.
-The principles to be studied are principle of conservation of total energy, total linear momentum, work-energy theorem, impulse-momentum theorem.
-Other related concepts to be covered include free body diagram, equilibrium and non-equilibrium forces, inclined planes and connected bodies for objects at rest and in motion.
+The principles to be studied are the principle of conservation of total energy, total linear momentum, workenergy theorem, impulse-momentum theorem.
+Other related concepts to be covered include free body diagrams, equilibrium and non-equilibrium forces, inclined planes and connected bodies for objects at rest and in motion.
 A few experiments are included in the course to enhance the theoretical aspects of the course and enable students to develop their team working, communication and report writing skills.

-DDWS 1713 : Physics
+DDWS 1713: Physics

-This course emphasizes on application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, simple harmonic motion, light and wave.
-Definition of Newton's Laws, Hooke's Law, Light and Heat laws, solid and liquid pressure, Ampere's and Faraday's Laws, and other concepts commonly encountered in physics and engineering.
+This course emphasizes the application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, simple harmonic motion and wave motion.
+Definition of Newton's Laws, Hooke's Law and other concepts commonly encountered in physics and engineering.
 The forces include friction, normal reaction, weight, tension, and components of forces.
-The principles to be studied are principle of conservation of total energy, total linear momentum, work-energy theorem, impulse-momentum theorem.
-Other related concepts to be covered include free body diagram, equilibrium and non-equilibrium forces, inclined planes and connected bodies for objects at rest and in motion.
+The principles to be studied are the principle of conservation of total energy, total linear momentum, work-energy theorem, impulse-momentum theorem.
+Other related concepts to be covered include free body diagrams, equilibrium and non-equilibrium forces, inclined planes and connected bodies for objects at rest and in motion.
 A few experiments are included in the course to enhance the theoretical aspects of the course and enable students to develop their team working, communication and report writing skills.

-DDWS 1733 : Physics for Surveyor
+DDWS 1733: Physics for Surveyor

 This course is designed to provide understanding, knowledge and exposure on the theory and concept of physics related to geomatics engineering and its associated technologies.
-The course covers topics of (1) Electromagnetics of wave and sounds with its physical interaction, (2) Wave Propagation, (3) Gravity, (4) Orbital mechanics and (5) Optics.
-Students will be exposed to the fundamental of physics through lectures, short computational experiments and scientific discussion in each topic.
+The course covers topics of physical quantities and measurements, electrostatics, electromagnetics wave and sounds wave with its physical interaction, gravitation, surface interaction, orbital mechanics and optics.
+Students will be exposed to the fundamentals of physics through lectures and discussion in each topic.
 At the end of this course students should relate and apply the physics theory in land surveying field.